Note: This photo class can be offered in a variety of formats at a variety of levels. This includes zoom.

 Bonus: The ideas in this class apply to all types of photography.

-Time: The class lasts 3 hours, with 10-minute breaks every hour.
 Other times are possible.
-Call to discuss how this can fit into your program
+Call to discuss how this can fit into your event’s program

 Fundamental Concepts and Techniques